tradingview/rest_integrations_docs/source/FAQ.rst

 Is `/history`_ requested only for those instruments for which we supply our quotes?
    The `/history`_ is requested for all instruments represented in the symbol field of the `/symbol_info`_.

-Which requests are going to the broker’s server from the TradingView server and not from the client?
+Which requests are going to the broker\'s server from the TradingView server and not from the client?
    Requests that are responsible for the data integration are sent from the TradingView server:  `/authorize`_, `/groups`_, `/symbol_info`_, `/history`_, `/streaming`_.